lcipolina/lcipolina.github.io/_news/announcement_5.md

 related_posts: false
 ---

-Our paper on LLM reasoning _Alice in Wonderland: Simple Tasks Reveal Severe Generalization and Basic Reasoning Deficits in State-Of-the-Art Large Language Models_ has been accepted at the NeurIPS 2024 Workshop, [Workshop on Scientific Methods for Understanding Deep Learning](https://openreview.net/forum?id=Mkl7dzjYiW).
+Our paper on LLM reasoning _Alice in Wonderland: Simple Tasks Reveal Severe Generalization and Basic Reasoning Deficits in State-Of-the-Art Large Language Models_ has been accepted at NeurIPS 2024 [Workshop on Scientific Methods for Understanding Deep Learning](https://openreview.net/forum?id=Mkl7dzjYiW).